 A cat with IBD tends to be hungry yet lose weight and usually have diarrhea.
 A veterinarian will be able to diagnose IBD though ruling out other causes of weight loss first.
 IBD can usually be controlled with a diet change to a novel protein which the body will not react to, which might be an unusual meat such as venison or duck, or it may be a diet with hydrolyzed proteins, which the body will not recognize as proteins.

 - Intestinal Cancer

-Due to the wrong absorption of the food, several intestinal cancers can cause extreme hunger in cats.
-Adenocarcinoma and leiomyosarcoma are examples of gastrointestinal cancer (GI) which is common in old cats.
+Adenocarcinoma and leiomyosarcoma are examples of gastrointestinal cancer which is more common in older cats.
 They are difficult to diagnose at an early stage and can be bad news if only picked up at a later stage.

 The veterinarian will ask about the complete medical history of a cat.
-Physical examination will also be done to check if there is an abdominal mass or any other unusual things.
-Full blood tests will be performed to determine if there are any infections.
-Through x-rays or abdominal ultrasound are usually the means by which intestinal cancer is diagnosed.
+Physical examination will also be done to check if there is an abdominal mass.
+Blood tests might be done to narrow down the cause of illness, however x-rays or abdominal ultrasound are usually the means by which intestinal cancer is diagnosed.

 How To Solve Your Problem?

 It is likely that there is an underlying cause if your cat is extremely hungry.
 You must look for the reason why your pet behaves that way and seek treatment.
 Neglecting your cat may lead to weight loss and affect his welfare.